abajwa-hw/single-view-demo/LAB-STEPS.md

 - Using another terminal window, as it1 user, run the createlog.sh script which will generate 400 dummy web traffic log events at a rate of one event per second
 ```
-su it1
 cd ~/hdp22-hive-streaming
 ./createlog.sh ./data/PII_data_small.csv 400 >> /tmp/webtraffic.log
 ```
-- Start tailing the webtraffic file in another terminal
+- (Optional) Tailing the webtraffic file in another terminal to see the webtraffic records
 ```
 tail -F /tmp/webtraffic.log
 ```